Carseldine, Queensland: Transport

 The suburb includes Carseldine railway station, located on the eastern side of the suburb.
 This provides Carseldine with regular train services, connecting to the Brisbane central business district and northern suburbs.
-Also, Carseldine is well serviced by buses operated by the Brisbane City Council.
+Also, Carseldine is well serviced by buses operated by the Transport for Brisbane.
+A new road flyover is under construction near Carseldine railway station on Beams Road, intended to improve traffic flow and reduce congestion between Carseldine and Fitzgibbon.

 In the 2016 census, 15.4% of employed people travelled to work on public transport and 67.9% travelled by car (either as driver or as passenger).